Union County, NC Speeding Ticket

 Can I represent myself in traffic court?

 If you decide to represent yourself it is important to recognize whether your case is scheduled for administrative or district court.
 Most minor traffic offenses in Union County are initially scheduled for administrative court in Courtroom #1 of the Union Count Judicial Center.
 If your case is set for a non-Friday in District Courtroom #3 this is usually not a good sign.
 Administrative Court is usually every Friday from 9:30 am - 12:00 pm and 2:00 pm -4:00 pm.
 No Judge or police officers are present in administrative court- just assistant district attorneys.
 This means if you want a trial or to ask for a prayer for judgment continued or "PJC" your case has to be continued to another date in district court in front of a Judge.

 Can I pay my NC ticket online?

 Depending on the charge you may be eligible to simply "payoff"your ticket online.
-Paying your ticket online in NC is the same as pleading guilty as charged, unless you also receive a reduction from the district attorney.
+Paying a ticket online in NC is the same as pleading guilty as charged, unless you also receive a reduction from the district attorney.
 Be aware pleading guilty to any moving violation may have serious consequences on your license and insurance.
 If you want a reduction you have to work out a reduction with the DA or hire an attorney to attend court on your behalf.
 Before you simply pay your ticket online it certainly advisable to at least email an attorney to learn all your options.

 What if my charge involves a car accident?